gwpantazes/fullstackopen-course/part1/part1d A more complex state, debugging React apps/1d Exercises.md

 Display the statistics in an HTML table.

 Resolve all warnings.
 Typical source of an error Unchecked runtime.lastError: Could not establish connection.
 Receiving end does not exist. is Chrome extension.
 Try going to chrome://extensions/ and try disabling them one by one and refreshing React app page; the error should eventually disappear.

+# 1.12*: anecdotes step1
+Expand the given application code by adding a button which displays a random anecdote.
+- Generate random numbers